 We like to think we (and Mr. Prelinger—who has nothing whatsoever to do with this site, by the way; we’re just great admirers of his.
 If you’re not familiar with the Prelinger Collection of ephemeral films, check them out at www.archive.org) are not the only ones who feel this way.
 And while we can’t promise that the musical offerings you’ll encounter at CladriteRadio.com will bring the past back as richly and fully as we’d all like them to, it’s our sincere hope that they will, at least, keep alive the decades (and the artists) that spawned them in some small way.

-We hope you’ll let us know what you think of our online radio station.
-After six years with Live365.com providing our stream, we’ve now found a new provider (Live365 has ceased operations) and we’re excited about the possibilities.
+We hope you’ll let us know what you think of this website and our online radio station.
+After six years with Live365.com and nearly two years with Radionomy.com, we are proud to share that Cladrite Radio is a Torontocast station, streaming out of Canada, and we’re excited about the possibilities.

 Thanks for stopping by, and enjoy!